MicrosoftDocs/architecture-center/docs/example-scenario/aks-firewall/aks-firewall-content.md

 - Create a [private endpoint](https://azure.microsoft.com/services/private-link) for any PaaS service that's used by AKS workloads, like Key Vault, Azure Service Bus, and Azure SQL Database.
 The traffic between the applications and these services isn't exposed to the public internet.
 Traffic between the AKS cluster virtual network and an instance of a PaaS service via a private endpoint travels the Microsoft backbone network, but the communication doesn't pass by the Azure firewall.
 This mechanism provides better security and better protection against data leakage.
 For more information, see [What is Azure Private Link?](/azure/private-link/private-link-overview).
 - When you use [Application Gateway](/azure/application-gateway/overview) in front of the AKS cluster, use a [Web Application Firewall Policy](/azure/application-gateway/waf-overview) to help protect public-facing workloads that are running on AKS from attacks.
 - Use network policies to segregate and help secure intraservice communications by controlling which components can communicate with each other.
 By default, all pods in a Kubernetes cluster can send and receive traffic without limitations.
 To improve security, you can use Azure network policies or Calico network policies to define rules that control the traffic flow between different microservices.
 For more information, see [network policy](/azure/aks/use-network-policies).
 - Don't expose remote connectivity to your AKS nodes.
-Create a bastion host, or jump box, in a management virtual network.
-Use the bastion host to route traffic with improved security into your AKS cluster.
+Create a bastion host, or jump box, in a management virtual network. or Use the bastion host to route traffic into your AKS cluster.
 - Consider using a [private AKS cluster](/azure/aks/private-clusters) in your production environment, or at least secure access to the API server, by using [authorized IP address ranges](/azure/aks/api-server-authorized-ip-ranges) in AKS.
 When you use authorized IP address ranges on a public cluster, allow all the egress IP addresses in the Azure Firewall network rule collection.
 In-cluster operations consume the Kubernetes API server.
 - If you enable [DNS proxy](/azure/firewall/dns-settings) in Azure Firewall, Azure Firewall can process and forward DNS queries from one or more virtual networks to a DNS server that you choose.
 This functionality is crucial and required for reliable FQDN filtering in network rules.
 You can enable DNS proxy in Azure Firewall and Firewall Policy settings.
 To learn more about DNS proxy logs, see [Azure Firewall log and metrics](/azure/firewall/logs-and-metrics).
 - When you use [Azure Firewall](/azure/firewall/overview) in front of [Application Gateway](/azure/application-gateway/overview), you can configure your Kubernetes ingress resource to expose workloads via HTTPS, and use a separate subdomain and digital certificate for each tenant.
 The [Application Gateway Ingress Controller (AGIC)](/azure/application-gateway/ingress-controller-overview) automatically configures the [Application Gateway](/azure/application-gateway/overview) listener for Secure Sockets Layer (SSL) termination.